DeGefen/BigData/content/Questions/Questions.md

 - C) Only supports SQL
 - D) Only for small data
 ?
-- Amswer: B) Lack of ACID transactions
+- Answer: B) Lack of ACID transactions
 Explanation: Many NoSQL databases sacrifice ACID properties for scalability and flexibility, which can be a drawback for some applications.
 See: [[NoSQL]]
 <!--SR:!2025-07-28,1,160-->